PhD Candidate · Mila & Université de Montréal · Expected graduation: Mid 2027

 Preprints

-2. Juan Ramirez, M. Hashemizadeh and S. Lacoste-Julien.
-Position: Adopt Constraints Over Penalties in Deep Learning. arXiv preprint at arXiv:2505.20628, 2025.
+1. Juan Ramirez, M. Hashemizadeh, and S. Lacoste-Julien.
+Position: Adopt Constraints Over Penalties in Deep Learning. arXiv:2505.20628, 2025.

-3. J. Gallego-Posada*, Juan Ramirez*, M. Hashemizadeh* and S. Lacoste-Julien.
-Cooper: A Library for Constrained Optimization in Deep Learning. arXiv preprint at arXiv:2504.01212, 2025.
+2. J. Gallego-Posada*, Juan Ramirez*, M. Hashemizadeh*, and S. Lacoste-Julien.
+Cooper: A Library for Constrained Optimization in Deep Learning. arXiv:2504.01212, 2025.

 Conference

-1. Juan Ramirez*, I. Hounie*, J. Elenter*, J. Gallego-Posada*, M. Hashemizadeh, A. Ribeiro^ and S. Lacoste-Julien^.
+2. Juan Ramirez*, I. Hounie*, J. Elenter*, J. Gallego-Posada*, M. Hashemizadeh, A. Ribeiro^, and S. Lacoste-Julien^.
 Feasible Learning.
 In AISTATS, 2025.

 Workshop

-1. Juan Ramirez, R. Sukumaran, Q. Bertrand and G. Gidel.
+1. Juan Ramirez, R. Sukumaran, Q. Bertrand, and G. Gidel.
 Omega: Optimistic EMA Gradients.
-LatinX in AI workshop at ICML, 2023.
+LatinX in AI Workshop at ICML, 2023.

 2. Juan Ramirez and J. Gallego-Posada.
 L0onie: Compressing COINs with L0-constraints.
 Sparsity in Neural Networks Workshop, 2022.

-3. J. Gallego-Posada, Juan Ramirez and A. Erraqabi.
+3. J. Gallego-Posada, Juan Ramirez, and A. Erraqabi.
 Flexible Learning of Sparse Neural Networks via Constrained L0 Regularization.
 LatinX in AI Workshop at NeurIPS, 2021.

 Service